-Print in ink • Failure to provide all information may invalidate this authorization. \Substance Abuse Records and Psychiatric Records require a separate authorization.
+Print in ink ♦ Failure to provide all information Substance Abuse Records and Psychiatric Record may invalidate this authorization. s require a separate authorization.

-Suosiume House Records and I sychiatric Record 3 require a separate t xuii 701 i2 uii 011.
 FROM WHOM Specify clinic, specialty, or physician below.
-FACILITY US E ONLY Loma Linda University Medical Center (LLUMC) Requested recor ds have been sent ☐ Loma Linda University Children's Hospital (LLUCH) 1 - Loma Linda University Health Care (LLUHC) Loma Linda University (LLU) by: To Whom/Inspect Please choose one of the following. ☐ Send records to: Address City S State Zip Code ☐ Make records available for review.
-Confirm appointment t prior to review. r INFORMATION TO BE RELEASED Specify where services were rendered (Clinic Name) Inpatient Dates of Treatment ☐ Discharge Summary ☐ Standard Clinical Per rtinent Documents Other.
-Specify timent Documents Other, Specify Outpatient Clinical Notes Test Results, type of ☐ Clinical Notes ☐ Test Results, type of test ☐ Other, Specify I specifically authorize release of HIV test results.
-I specifically authorize release of HIV test results.
-Billing Summary Dates of Treatment Purpose Reason records are to be disclosed. ☐ Continued Care ☐ Personal Use (fee applies) • Unless otherwise revoked, this authorization will expire on the following date, ,, , , , , , , , , , , , , , , , This authorization shall remain in effect until the above de not extend beyond 180 days from the date of signature.
-Signature. scribed disclosure is s complete but shall have the right to revoke this authorization and the right to inspect or get a cop by of the material to be disclosed.
-See reverse side for details on disclosure of inf ormation and my i r ights.
-I have read both pages of this form and voluntarily authorize and request the e disclosure above.
-I authorize use of a copy (including facsimile) of this form for disclosure as describe Patient Name (Last, First MI) Last four d ligits of SS#: Birth Date Phone Nu mber: () Signature, Patient or Legal Representative Date Time Relationship to Patient (if signed by Legal Representative) Relationship to Patient (if signed by Legal Representative) Interpreter Signature Date Time Interpreter Name (print) Interpreter Telephone ID# PATIENT IDENTIFICATION 1

-Loma Linda University Loma Linda University Medical Center Loma Linda University Children's Hospital Loma Linda University Health System

-AUTHORIZATION FOR DISCLOSURE OF PROTECTED HEALTH INFORMATION 116-3009 (10-14)
+Loma Linda University Medical Center (LLUMC) Loma Linda University Children's Hospital (LLUCH) Loma Linda University Health Care (LLUHC) Loma Linda University Health Care (LLUHC) Homa Linda University (LLU) FACILITY USE ONLY Requested records have been sent Date Sent: by: To WHOM/INSPECT Please choose one of the following.
+Send records to: Individual/Agency Name Address Make records available for review.
+Confirm appointment INFORMATION TO BE RELEASED Specify where services were rendered (Clinic Name) Inpatient Dates of Treatment Discharge Summary Standard Clinical Per Other, Specify Dates of Treatment Outpatient Dates of Treatment Clinical Notes rtinent Documents Clinical Notes Test Results, type of Other, Specify I specifically authorize release of HIV test results.
+Billing Summary Dates of Treatment PURPOSE Reason records are to be disclosed.
+Continued Care Personal Use (fee applies) Unless otherwise revoked, this authorization will expire or This authorization shall remain in effect until the above de not extend beyond 180 days from the date of signature.
+Sig have the right to revoke this authorization and the right to disclosed.
+See reverse side for details on disclosure of inf pages of this form and voluntarily authorize and request th (including facsimile) of this form for disclosure as describe the following date, scribed disclosure is complete but shall gning this form is voluntary.
+I understand I inspect or get a copy of the material to be formation and my rights.
+I have read both the disclosure above.
+I authorize use of a copy Patient Name (Last, First MI) Last four digits of SS#: Birth Date Phone Nu: Signature, Patient or Legal Representative Date Time Relationship to Patient (if signed by Legal Representative) Interpreter Signature Interpreter Name (print) Interpreter Telephone ID# Loma Linda University Loma Linda University Medical Center Loma Linda University Children's Hospital Loma Linda University Health System AUTHORIZATION FOR DISCLOSURE OF PATIENT IDENTIFICATION UNIVERSITY HEALTH PROTECTED HEALTH INFORMATION 116-3009(10-14)